Kylewwelsh/cpnt262-a2/README.md

 - const made for images, first image done
 - next 2 image array's added, bed time.
 >## March 03, 2021:
+- Realized I had the wrong date on my readme so I fixed it
+- Added const for the gallery called "galleryContainer"
+- forEach created for the images
+- .createElement used to create a figure element, appendChild used to put the figure element inside the gallery
+-